rocketreach/rocketreach_python/README.md

 Note: its best to use something like pipenv or virtualenv to manage your project dependencies.

-Assuming this repository is clone to /tmp/rocketreach_python:
+Assuming this repository is cloned to /tmp/rocketreach_python:

 ```
 $ mkdir my_proj